The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 Some transactions like SIPs and STPs need to be followed up for on-time execution.
 We may need to update the mutual fund records from time to time with details like Aadhar, new bank details, etc.

-There may be some human errors like a misspelling in the nominee name or some omissions.
+There may be some human errors like a misspelling of the nominee’s name or some omissions.
 These things need to be escalated to the respective customer care team of mutual fund houses to get them corrected.

 vii) Composite portfolio management:

-Your mutual fund scheme will invest in firms from various backgrounds like automotive, information-technology, health-care, infrastructure, etc. Every sector will have variable influence in the market, and so it is necessary to see that your fund exposure to a particular sector does not go beyond a specific percentage.
+Your mutual fund scheme will invest in firms from various backgrounds like automotive, information technology, health care, infrastructure, etc. Every sector will have variable influence in the market, so it is necessary to see that your fund exposure to a particular sector does not go beyond a specific percentage.

 A mutual fund agent should be able to identify the risk of heavy or weak fund exposure to a particular sector.
 If you have invested in 4 or 5 mutual fund schemes, then you should spend a lot of time evaluating the fund exposure now and then.